-This 6-part live webinar series explores some lesser-known homeopathic remedies and groups that despite their relative invisibility have great value in clinical homeopathic practice.
+This 6-part recorded webinar series explores some lesser-known homeopathic remedies and groups that despite their relative invisibility have great value in clinical homeopathic practice.
 From mosquito and insect remedies to grass remedies to fish remedies to remedies you’ve probably never even heard of (and more), Anne Vervarcke will help bring the understanding of these remedies and remedy groups to life so you can add them to your homeopathic toolkit.
 She will also focus on why such remedies are often overlooked or wrongly prescribed.

 Anne will teach on these remedies, as well as share cases from her homeopathic practice to enhance clinical relevance.
 She will share her thought process, selection of rubrics, and repertorization analysis.
 Anne will also demonstrate finding remedies via kingdom analysis, a method which can help you find a remedy that might never even come up in a regular repertorization.
 More than simply learning new remedies and groups, this class will also focus on concepts that will help with every case, regardless the remedy being within the groups taught in the course.